persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - when clicking on the tab, the list view has been hidden
         - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
         - check the tabs with Paraview graphs are linked (do several selections in a tab and check the selection is the same in the others tabs)
+        - check that copying/pasting a few lines in the table works correctly

   - right click on onePointDesign, choose Evaluate: